tomi2108/Ensolvers-interview-implementation/README.md

 1- All dependencies are installed

-2- ensolvers Database should be set up
+2- ensolversdb Database should be set up

 3- Server should be running in another terminal in the port especified